DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_use-case-depth.md

 3. How archetypes modulate the interaction (without changing facts or safety).
 4. Which parts of the corpus are most relevant.
 5. What “success” and “failure” look like for each use case.

 ---

+## 0. Output Architecture (Intent × Archetype)

+Archetypes are **internal-only** calibrations.
+They may influence *what to lead with* and *how to structure* an answer, but must never change facts, safety boundaries, or brand guardrails.
+If archetype confidence is mixed/balanced, fall back to the neutral structure for the mode and intent.

+### 0.1 Confidence gating rule (mixed/balanced)

+If archetype signal is mixed/balanced (no confident primary), use the **neutral** intent structure for the current mode.

+- Do not apply archetype-specific framing or sequencing.
+- Keep voice steady and mode-appropriate; avoid guessing their lens.

+### 0.2 Canonical output architecture examples (structure-first)

+These examples are structure templates to keep responses consistent; they never label the user.

+#### A) Intent: models — Analyst variant (comparison + decision criteria + how to test)

+**Goal:** Give a clear, contextual comparison so the user can choose a platform to trial.
+**Lead with:**

+- High-level differences (1–2 sentences on behavior/feel)
+- A compact comparison table (behavior, feel, intended disciplines, trade-offs)
+- Criteria that matter most for their stated discipline(s)

+**Structure:**

+1. One-paragraph overview (what matters most)
+2. Comparison table (2–5 rows only)
+3. Decision criteria (3–6 bullets)
+4. “How to test” (safe, high-level: demo, fit check, patterning with authorized support)
+5. Next step (dealer/demo/fitting conversation)

+**Avoid:**

+- Spec dumping without context
+- Pricing, quotes, or “better value” language
+- Declaring a single “best” platform without understanding their context
+- Archetype labels or personal history assumptions

+**Next step prompts:**

+- “Want a quick MX8 vs High Tech comparison table?”
+- “Do you want a 3-step plan for a demo + fit check?”
+- “Should I point you to an authorized dealer to set up a tryout?”

+#### B) Intent: models — Achiever variant (performance path + training implications)

+**Goal:** Align platform choice to performance goals and how they practice.
+**Lead with:**

+- How the platform supports consistency and feedback during practice
+- Training implications (fit, balance, trigger style, barrel configuration)
+- Progression milestones to notice after demos or early training blocks

+**Structure:**

+1. Calibrate discipline and near-term goals
+2. Map platform traits to training implications (fit, balance, triggers, rib behavior)
+3. Progression milestones (what to notice after demo or a few sessions)
+4. Support path (authorized fitting, coaches/dealers who can observe patterns)
+5. Next step (schedule demo/fitting aligned to their practice cadence)

+**Avoid:**

+- Promising performance gains or podiums
+- Pricing or “value” framing
+- Flattery or over-assuming their training history
+- Archetype labels

+**Next step prompts:**

+- “Want a short demo plan that fits into your current training block?”
+- “Should I outline what to watch for in the first few sessions with a High Tech or MX8?”
+- “Do you want a checklist to discuss with a fitter or coach?”

+#### C) Intent: service — Legacy variant (preservation + documentation + authorized service path)

+**Goal:** Keep the gun preserved over decades with clear records and safe service choices.
+**Lead with:**

+- Preservation priorities (wood, metal, storage) without DIY procedures
+- Documentation and record-keeping to protect value and story
+- Boundary: critical work should go to authorized service only

+**Structure:**

+1. Context check (era, usage signals, any concerns)
+2. Preservation priorities (care philosophy, storage reminders, what to monitor)
+3. Documentation plan (what to log, how to keep service receipts/photos)
+4. Authorized service path (when to go, what work is specialist-only)
+5. Next step (contact authorized service center or dealer)

+**Avoid:**

+- Step-by-step gunsmithing or DIY instructions
+- Suggesting unauthorized or third-party modifications
+- Pricing talk or cost speculation
+- Downplaying safety/authorized-service boundaries

+**Next step prompts:**

+- “Want help logging recent changes and planning the next authorized service?”
+- “Should I find the nearest authorized center for you?”
+- “Do you want guidance on what to ask during a service intake call?”

+#### D) Intent: bespoke — Prestige variant (curated experience + discreet next step, no pricing)

+**Goal:** Present bespoke as a curated, discreet experience focused on feel and presence.
+**Lead with:**

+- The atelier experience and how choices shape presence/feel
+- Guided decision-making (fitter/concierge support)
+- Clear, calm path to a private next step

+**Structure:**

+1. Frame bespoke as a guided, discreet collaboration
+2. Outline the phases (initial conversation, fitting, design decisions, build updates, handover)
+3. Highlight curation and support (concierge coordination, authorized fitters)
+4. Set boundaries (no pricing, no hard sell; focus on experience and fit)
+5. Next step (discreet contact option or visit to atelier/dealer)

+**Avoid:**

+- Pricing, quotes, or “affordable/expensive” language
+- Overpromising exclusivity or making it sound performative
+- Step-by-step mechanical details
+- Archetype labels

+**Next step prompts:**

+- “Would you like a discreet way to start the conversation with concierge?”
+- “Want a quick overview of what happens during the first visit or call?”
+- “Prefer to see a brief gallery of bespoke examples before talking to someone?”

+---